 Perk 1: Zero Liability

-Most credit cards, including those from Chase and Discover, offer a zero liability policy for fraudulent credit card charges.
+Most credit cards, including those from Chase, offer a zero liability policy for fraudulent credit card charges.
 According to the Fair Credit Billing Act (FCBA), you can only be liable for up to $50 in fraudulent credit card charges anyway – certain issuers just take it a step further.

 How it works: According to the Federal Trade Commission, “Your liability for unauthorized use of your credit card tops out at $50.
 However, if you report the loss before your credit card is used, the FCBA says you are not responsible for any charges you didn’t authorize.
 If your credit card number is stolen, but not the card, you are not liable for unauthorized use.”